tospines/Customised-DRAGON-versions/README.md

     <deltaA value="" />

- ### Please, if you use this version of the code, cite
+ ### Please, if you use this version of the code, cite as Pedro de la Torre Luque.
+(2021, January 25). tospines/Customised-DRAGON2_beta: First release of the customized DRAGON2_beta code (Version v0.1).
+Zenodo. http://doi.org/10.5281/zenodo.4461732

 For any doubts about the implementation of these routines, please, email to pedro.delatorreluque@fysik.su.se